BetProtocol (BEPRO) Achieves Market Cap of $1.23 Million

-BetProtocol (BEPRO) traded flat against the US dollar during the twenty-four hour period ending at 17:00 PM Eastern on April 9th.
-One BetProtocol token can currently be purchased for approximately $0.0007 or 0.00000002 BTC on major exchanges.
+BetProtocol (BEPRO) traded flat against the US dollar during the one day period ending at 16:00 PM E.T. on April 16th.
 Over the last week, BetProtocol has traded flat against the US dollar.
-BetProtocol has a market capitalization of $1.23 million and $179,662.00 worth of BetProtocol was traded on exchanges in the last day.
+BetProtocol has a total market cap of $1.23 million and approximately $179,662.00 worth of BetProtocol was traded on exchanges in the last 24 hours.
+One BetProtocol token can currently be bought for approximately $0.0007 or 0.00000002 BTC on popular exchanges.

 - Parkgene (GENE) traded flat against the dollar and now trades at $25.59 or 0.00045023 BTC.